oldmoe/litestack/README.md

 > ![litemetric](https://github.com/oldmoe/litestack/blob/master/assets/litemetric_logo_teal.png?raw=true)

 ### Litemetric
-Litestack comes with a mdoule that can collect useful metrics for its different components, in each component, you need to add the following to the respective .yml file (database.yml in case of Litedb)
+Litestack comes with a module that can collect useful metrics for its different components, in each component, you need to add the following to the respective .yml file (database.yml in case of Litedb)
 ```yml
     metrics: true # default is false
 ```